Novel five-dimensional rotating Lifshitz black holes with electric and axionic charges: Holographic Superconductor

 where \( F_{\mu\nu} = 2\partial_{[\mu} A_{\nu]} \) is the field strength tensor, and \( \Psi \) is a complex scalar field of mass \( m \) and charge \( q \), minimally coupled to the gauge field \( A_\mu \) via the covariant derivative \( D_\mu = \nabla_\mu - i A_\mu \). {{Notice that we can rescale $A_\mu\rightarrow q A_\mu$ and $\Psi\rightarrow \ell q\Psi$, to recover the standard action of scalar QED.}}

-To keep things as simple as possible, {as is} standard in the study of holographic superconductors, we work in the \textit{probe limit} \( q \gg 1 \), where the matter fields do not backreact on the background geometry.
+As is standard in the study of holographic superconductors, we work in the \textit{probe limit} \( q \gg 1 \), where the matter fields do not backreact on the background geometry.
 In this limit, the gravitational sector decouples, allowing us to treat the background as fixed and focus solely on the dynamics of the gauge and scalar fields.

 The resulting equations of motion derived from the action \eqref{eq:matter_sup} are:

 These equations are to be solved on the fixed gravitational background \eqref{eq:metric}, subject to appropriate boundary conditions.